 If T-cells could be sent into the large group of tumors that lack them, the effect would be profound.
 Tumors without T-cells cannot mount an immune response and are not affected by immunotherapies that depend on T-cells.
 Such tumors can be referred to as "cold" compared to "hot" tumors with active T-cells.
 Drs.
-Rothlin tumor cells overexpress TAMs to drive and Ghosh are comparing cold and hot tumors, looking for mechanisms and pathways in the innate immune system that can be manipulated to direct T-cells to where they are needed, making cold tumors hot with cancer-fighters.
+Rothlin and Ghosh are comparing cold and hot tumors, looking for mechanisms and pathways in the innate immune system that can be manipulated to direct T-cells to where they are needed, making cold tumors hot with cancer-fighters.

 "That's a big need that we want to fill," explained Dr. Ghosh.